gkochera/CS340-demo-flask-app/README.md

 ### Ensure Your Project is Pushed to GitHub

 We should all be familiar with this by now.
-Make sure that your commits are all in
+Make sure that your commits are all pushed to the remote repository, in this case we are using GitHub.

+In your terminal this can be done like such

 <a name="better-credential-storage"></a>
 ## Better Ways to Store Database Credentials